-The following table sets forth certain information regarding beneficial ownership of our common stock as of May 28, 2013 (except as described below) by:
+The following table sets forth certain information regarding beneficial ownership of our common stock as of February 24, 2014 (except as described below) by:

-- each of our directors; - our Chief Executive Officer, Chief Financial Officer, former Chief Financial Officer, and each of the three other most highly compensated individuals who served as our executive officers at the end of our fiscal year 2012, whom we collectively refer to as our "named executive officers"; - our directors, director nominees and executive officers as a group; and - each person (including any "group" as that term is used in Section 13(d)(3) of the Exchange Act) who is known by us to beneficially own more than 5% of any class of our common stock.
+- each of our directors; - our Chief Executive Officer, Chief Financial Officer, and each of the three other most highly compensated individuals who served as our executive officers at the end of our fiscal year 2013, whom we collectively refer to as our "named executive officers"; - our directors, director nominees and executive officers as a group; and - each person (including any "group" as that term is used in Section 13(d)(3) of the Exchange Act) who is known by us to beneficially own more than 5% of any class of our common stock.

-Applicable beneficial ownership percentages listed below are based on 120,930,524 shares of common stock outstanding as of May 28, 2013.
+Applicable beneficial ownership percentages listed below are based on 121,637,984 shares of common stock outstanding as of February 24, 2014.
 The business address for each of our directors and executive officers is our corporate headquarters at 77 Rio Robles, San Jose, California 95134.